hstolz/LSK/index.md

 # [Product Guide](productguide.pdf)

 ## [Demo Slides](demo.pdf)
-*Note: click on black rectangles to see videos showcasing the various elements of functionality.*
+*Note: click the black rectangles on the demo slides to see videos showcasing the various elements of functionality.*

 ## [Design Document](design_doc.pdf)